-Recently I was asked to facilitate a webinar on how to create better handouts.
+Recently I was asked to facilitate a webinar on how to create better training handouts.
 I hesitated initially because I’m not a graphic designer.
 Then a thought struck me: graphic design may lead to prettier handouts and training manuals, but instructional design leads to more effective and engaging handouts and training manuals.

 PowerPoint was never invented to be a document creation tool, yet this is one of the most common “resources” I see distributed in both conference sessions and training presentations:

 How often do you go back and refer to someone’s slides after a presentation?
 So why do we kill so many trees each year to distribute our PowerPoint slides in hard copy form?

 PowerPoint is a visual tool whose format doesn’t naturally allow for detailed information to be splashed across the screen.
 Yes, you can reduce your font size and put a lot of information onto one slide, but then it’s no longer a very good visual aid to be projected.

 One solution could be to print your slides with notes so that instead of this:

 In this way, you can keep your slides free of text that would otherwise clutter your visual presentation in the training room and people who have your handouts can walk away with information that you may not have been able to fit on your slides.